jina-ai/finetuner/docs/tasks/image-to-image.md

 ## Inference

-Now you saved the `artifact` into your host machine, let's use fine-tuned model to encode a new `Document`.
+Now you saved the `artifact` into your host machine, let's use the fine-tuned model to encode a new `Document`:

 ```python
 import finetuner